GeoscienceAustralia/ptha/R/source_contours_2_unit_sources/tutorial.md

 The code below comes directly from *'[produce_unit_sources.R](produce_unit_sources.R)'*.

-The script can be run directly from the commandline using the syntax:
+Assuming the rptha package has been successfully installed, the script can be run directly from the commandline using the syntax:

     Rscript produce_unit_sources.R